Books

 Why It’s OK to Eat Meat (Routledge, 2022)

-Now available in paperback, eBook, Kindle, and audiobook editions.
+Available in paperback, eBook, Kindle, and audiobook editions.

 From the publisher’s website: